 - Preferably white gloves, but this is optional for most balls.
 We skipped this.

 Many people think that they need to know how to waltz well before attending a ball.
 It is certainly nice if you do, but it’s not necessary.
 While in the main ballroom, people are waltzing and the music is relevant, in other rooms you will have other types of music too.
-So you can move there to do your free style, if you prefer 😊
+So you can move there to do your free style, if you prefer – we sure did 😊

 Accommodation in Vienna